desertwitch/TTM-unRAID/README.md

 **Tmux Terminal Manager (TTM)**

-A graphical interface to Tmux, for people who don't do Tmux.
+Tmux for people who don't do Tmux, integrated into Unraid OS.